 To ensure that equity-based compensation plans operate in a way that benefits both employees and shareholders, BlackRock expects to see a limit on the amount of dilution that can occur across all plans.
-BlackRock may consider voting against an options plan if it may lead to over 10% cumulative dilution over ten years inclusive of existing plans, or if a plan is not transparent in demonstrating the distribution of share awards and options between senior executives and other staff.
+BlackRock may consider voting against an options plan if it may lead to over 10% cumulative dilution over ten years inclusive of existing plans, or if a plan is not transparent in demonstrating the distribution of option awards between senior executives and other staff.